 Three people are bitten by dogs each day in Portland every day.

-In the bustling city of Portland, Oregon, it is a startling reality that three individuals fall victim to dog bites each and every day.
+In Portland, Oregon, it is a startling reality that three individuals fall victim to dog bites each and every day.
 This statistic serves as a reminder of the potential risks and challenges that come with sharing urban spaces with our four-legged companions.

-While it is essential to recognize that not all dog bites are severe or require medical attention, this figure underscores the importance of responsible pet ownership, education, and ongoing efforts to ensure the safety and well-being of both the residents and their furry friends in the vibrant city of Portland.
+While not all dog bites are severe or require medical attention, this figure underscores the importance of responsible pet ownership, education, and ongoing efforts to ensure the safety and well-being of both the residents and their furry friends in the vibrant city of Portland.

 Most Oregon dog bites occur during the summer.